-This proves that under the constraint $C3$, Eqs.~\eqref{Eq_1_18} imply both $G=0$ and the pair of equations in Eqs.~\eqref{Eq_1_1} (Newton's Second Law is common to both sets of equations).
-Substituting $G=0$ into Eq.~\eqref{Eq_A_5} gives the energy equation in Eq.~\eqref{Eq_1_9}, which was proved in Section 2 by deriving $z * \pi=G=0$ in Eq.~\eqref{Eq_1_8} from Eqs.~\eqref{Eq_1_1}.
-In Section 3, it was shown that Eqs.~\eqref{Eq_1_1} imply Eqs.~\eqref{Eq_1_18}.
+This proves that under the constraint $C3$, Eq.~\eqref{Eq_1_18} imply both $G=0$ and the pair of equations in Eq.~\eqref{Eq_1_1} (Newton's Second Law is common to both sets of equations).
+Substituting $G=0$ into Eq.~\eqref{Eq_A_5} gives the energy equation in Eq.~\eqref{Eq_1_9}, which was proved in Section 2 by deriving $z * \pi=G=0$ in Eq.~\eqref{Eq_1_8} from Eq.~\eqref{Eq_1_1}.
+In Section 3, it was shown that the equations in Eq.~\eqref{Eq_1_1} imply Eq.~\eqref{Eq_1_18}.
 Thus, the two sets of equations are equivalent.

 It remains to show that the respective initial conditions for the two equivalent sets of equations imply each other.
-For Eqs.~\eqref{Eq_1_1}, and their state-space form Eqs.~\eqref{Eq_1_17}, the initial state $(x(0), u(0), y(0), \pi(0))$ must be specified.
-To find the corresponding initial conditions for Eqs.~\eqref{Eq_1_18}, we need only find $S(0)$.
+For the equations in Eq.~\eqref{Eq_1_1}, and their state-space form Eq.~\eqref{Eq_1_17}, the initial state $(x(0), u(0), y(0), \pi(0))$ must be specified.
+To find the corresponding initial conditions for Eq.~\eqref{Eq_1_18}, we need only find $S(0)$.
 But $z(0)=x(0)-y(0)$ is known, as is $u(0)=\dot{x}(0)$, so from the definition of the spin tensor in Eq.~\eqref{Eq_1_13}, $S(0)$ is known.
-Conversely, if the initial conditions $(x(0), u(0), S(0), \pi(0))$ for Eqs.~\eqref{Eq_1_18} are specified, then we need only find $y(0)$.
+Conversely, if the initial conditions $(x(0), u(0), S(0), \pi(0))$ for Eq.~\eqref{Eq_1_18} are specified, then we need only find $y(0)$.
 But from Eq.~\eqref{Eq_1_19}, $z(0)$ is known and so $y(0)=x(0)-z(0)$ is too.

 Here we derive the expression for the total velocity from its operator and the free electron solution $\phi(\tau)$ of the neo-classical Dirac-Schr\"{o}dinger equation for the state function.
 This expression was presented without derivation in { Barut and Zanghi (1984)} in their Eq.
 (4).